flutter/website/src/development/tools/using-ide/index.md

 1. In the **Sources** tab, locate the **Language level** field, and select level '8' or later.
 1. In the **Dependencies** tab, locate the **Module SDK** field, and select an Android SDK.
-If no SDK is listed, click **New...** and specify the location of the Android SDK.
+If no SDK is listed, click **New** and specify the location of the Android SDK.
 Make sure to select an Android SDK matching the one used by Flutter (as reported by `flutter doctor`).
 1. Click **OK**.